svisser/logaugment/README.rst

     logger.info("My message", extra={'key': 'value'})

-That is inconvenient so this library allows you to add values just once and they're then available for all logging calls afterwards:
+That is inconvenient so this library allows you to add values just once and they're then available for all logging calls afterwards.
+Here is a full
+example:

 .. code:: python